Managing your time

 It is very easy to ignore certain things happening or relaxation time and pass it off with ‘I don’t have the time’.
 However, your time is entirely within your control.
-If coursework’s are piling up and you have a backlog of lectures to watch, remember to take some time out to relax.
+If assignments start piling up and you have a backlog of lectures to watch, remember to take some time out to relax.

-In order to make sure you stay on top of your workload and have enough time to relax and socialise, you need to have good time-management skills.
+In order to make sure you stay on top of your workload and have enough time to relax and socialise, you need to have good time-management skills, so take into account the tips below.

 1. Use a to-do list